 I obviously adore chamomile for stress, but admittedly it’s not for everyone.
 Some people who are sensitive to the aster family will also be sensitive to chamomile.

 If you know chamomile isn’t a good choice for you, another herb you could explore is lemon balm (Melissa officinalis).
 Lemon balm isn’t the same as chamomile, but it has similar stress-relieving properties and can be substituted in all of the recipes below.

-Perhaps the reason I was quick to dismiss chamomile when I was younger is because I was only familiar with it as a tea bag tea.
+Perhaps the reason I was quick to dismiss chamomile for stress relief when I was younger is because I was only familiar with it as a tea bag tea.
 I don’t want to discourage chamomile in a tea bag entirely; it’s admittedly convenient, and if there are high-quality herbs in the tea bag, it can make a decent cup of tea.
 I often turn to these when travelling.